GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Bigtable_Change_Streams_to_Google_Cloud_Storage.md

-Cloud Bigtable change streams to BigQuery Template
+Cloud Bigtable change streams to Cloud Storage Template
 ---
 Streaming pipeline.
-Streams Bigtable data change records and writes them into BigQuery using Dataflow Runner V2.
+Streams Bigtable change stream data records and writes them into a Cloud Storage bucket using Dataflow Runner V2.

 :memo: This is a Google-provided template!
-Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Bigtable_Change_Streams_to_BigQuery).
+Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Bigtable_Change_Streams_to_Google_Cloud_Storage).

 :bulb: This is a generated documentation based